ascheppach/job_resume_tool/README.md

 # Introduction:
 As an innovation-driven individual, I am excited about the ongoing AI revolution!
-In particular, the emergence of openAI, Langchain and Vectorstore solutions like Pineccone or ChromaDB has enabled to opportunities for building AI Applications.
+In particular, the emergence of openAI, Langchain and Vectorstore solutions like Pineccone or ChromaDB has enabled new opportunities for building AI Applications.
 That's why I started this side project exploring the potential of Machine Learning in HR.
 Here I am working on the creation of competence profiles of applicants (based on CVs), job postings, and entire projects (based on Jira Stories) to enable the best possible matching.